GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Empirical Studies

 \subsection{Data Initialization}

-To study the impact of different data initialization strategies, we equip 5 GC methods with 4 initializations across all datasets.
-Figure~\ref{fig:initialization} illustrates that there is no single best data initialization method for every GC method or dataset, due to the high heterogeneity of these methods and graph datasets.
-However, there are some notable exceptions. \textbf{First}, KCenter is the average best initialization method for most datasets.
-It is also the best choice for structure-free methods, especially GEOM. \textbf{Second}, Averaging is a very unstable strategy, especially for large datasets, and it only works in rare cases.
-From the analysis above, we can conclude that GC methods do not need to be consistently good with different initialization strategies.
-Therefore, we recommend treating initialization strategies as hyperparameters in future studies. \textbf{Additionally}, when we compare it with coreset selection columns in Table~\ref{tab:main}, we find that the best selection method, Herding, is not necessarily the best data initialization method for GC.
-This finding cautions that future research should carefully combine different graph reduction methods, as various GC methods may not complement each other effectively.
+To study the impact of different data initialization strategies, we equip 5 GC methods with 5 initialization strategies across all datasets. \textbf{Obs.
+9: Current initialization strategies do not have a consistent impact across all datasets or GC methods.} Figure~\ref{fig:initialization} illustrates that there is no single best data initialization method for every GC method or dataset.
+Notably, KCenter is the average best initialization method for most datasets.
+Averaging is a very unstable strategy, especially for large datasets, and it only works in rare cases.
+We conclude that GC methods do not need to be consistently good with different initialization strategies.
+Therefore, we recommend treating initialization strategies as hyperparameters in future studies. \textbf{Obs.
+10: Better coreset selection methods do not guarantee better GC initialization.} When we compare Figure~\ref{fig:initialization} with coreset and coarsening columns in Table~\ref{tab:main_full}, we find that the best one, Herding, is not necessarily the best data initialization method for GC.
+This finding cautions that future research should carefully combine different graph reduction methods.

-\textbf{\underline{Key Takeaway 1:}} Current initialization strategies do not have a consistent impact across all datasets or GC methods.
-We suggest treating it as hyperparameters.\\ \textbf{\underline{Key Takeaway 2:}} Better coreset selection methods do not guarantee better GC initialization.